This is one of a series. We welcome news or editorial content from our readers, and will revise this page each afternoon that we receive input.

 Highland Plating - Los Angeles, California, USA

-Mark: answer whichever questions you want and refrain from answering whatever questions you want, for whatever reasons you like.
+Marc: answer whichever questions you want and refrain from answering whatever questions you want, for whatever reasons you like!
 I certainly don't fault anyone for choosing to not give away the store!
 None of us can afford to share everything with anyone, let alone everyone, anyway.

 But for myself --

 With Afghanistan under our occupation executing Christians for apostacy ... with our president lobbying hard to turn control of our 6 east coast seaports over to the government of the U.A.E. ... with NAFTA treaties written to encourage export of our manufacturing jobs to Mexico ... with a substantial insurgency in Iraq making it impossible to know whether we're posting a good guy's letter or a bad guy's .. with not even one of the major megacorp plating process suppliers even being American anymore ... with most of the smaller ones going to Chinese trade shows, desperately working to sell or license their processes to Asia ...

 I'm neither sufficiently in the loop

 nor politically and economically competent enough to presume to decide which